VKohai/VKohai/README.md

 # Herzlich Willkommen! 👋
 I am a .NET & React developer.
-I'm developing my online language school where you will learn only to speak and understand foreign languages.
+I'm developing my mobile & web application of learning languages where you will learn only to speak and understand foreign languages.
 I write about my progrss in my [Telegram Channel](http://t.me/VKohai_IT) (Rus).
 Follow it!

 ## 「 I Speak 8 Languages 」